-For iPhone 8, iPhone X or later, you need to press the Volume Up button and release it immediately, then press the Volume Download button and release it quickly; next press the Power button until you see the Apple logo.
+For iPhone 8, iPhone X, or later, you need to press the Volume Up button and release it immediately, then press the Volume Down button and release it quickly; next press the Power button until you see the Apple logo.

-Step 1: Use your iPhone lighting cable to connect your iPhone to the computer and launch iTunes;
+Step 1: Use a USB cable to connect your iPhone to the computer and launch the latest version of iTunes;

-Step 2: iTunes will only take a few seconds to detect a problem with your iPhone.
-A pop-up message will show on your screen.;
+Step 2: iTunes will only take a few seconds to detect your iPhone and you can click on the device sign.

 Step 4: Allow iTunes to complete the process.
 Every restore situation takes time depending on the internet and other factors.